srinivasch09/Simply-Simple-Notes-Python/README.md

 To get started on giving a demo see the [Running a Demo](./docs/running_demo.md) section.
 In order to setup this project in your own space, checkout the [Usage Guide](./docs/usage_guide.md)

+The application can be accessed in production by visting [http://notes.tanuki.host/](http://notes.tanuki.host/).

 ## Requirements

 - Python